Photo: Sarah Common

 Hives for Humanity uses therapeutic apiaries and gardens as a channel to transfer core values – respect, self-worth, inclusivity, education, trust, and opportunity – to at-risk community members, while giving them transferable employment skills where possible.
 Sarah and Julia began organizing beekeeping mentorship programs, apiculture workshops, and other activities around the culture of the beehive, all operating near East Hastings.
-It is the epitome of Mark Winston’s “bee time.”
 Sarah reminisces on the early days, when she and her mother were first getting things started.
 “The community response was inspiring.
 We saw the bees creating hope and fostering self-worth, with potential for social enterprise.
 We knew we had to keep going.”

 Sarah studied land and food systems at the University of British Columbia, and began spending time in the Downtown Eastside for a school project on improving food quality in the area.
-She never fully left.
-She and her mother (Julia), an experienced beekeeper, soon joined forces to bring Hives for Humanity to life.
+She never really left.
+She and her mother, who has been beekeeping for decades, soon joined forces to bring Hives for Humanity to life.
 “I was thinking of ways to engage more people in the green respite of the garden, to create more opportunities for the community to take leadership roles in enhancing that space.
 At the same time, I was realizing my mum was, firstly, someone I wanted to spend more time with as an adult, and secondly, that she was an experienced beekeeper.
 I asked her to teach me how to keep bees, in the context of the Downtown Eastside community, and she said yes!”
 Sarah and Julia never expected that the project in the Folk Garden would mature into the entity it is today.
 Nor did they think their influence would extend beyond Vancouver.
 But now, they manage over two hundred colonies and after consulting with community centers in Victoria and Halifax, similar honey bee-based initiatives in at-risk communities are now spanning coast to coast.

 Honey bees might seem like an unusual focus for a social empowerment program, but it’s easy to see how Hives for Humanity has been so successful.
 Many of us beekeepers can probably recall the first time we cracked open a hive – for me, seeing and smelling the miniature, hustling, bustling society for the first time was a wonderful sensation.
-Watching the bees go about their tasks – peeking in to brood cells, lapping at broken honey comb and busting their best waggle dance moves – sparks an inner curiosity that’s common in all of us.
+Watching the bees go about their tasks – peeking in to brood cells and lapping at broken honey comb – sparks an inner curiosity that’s common in all of us.
 As a tool to bring a community together with common goals and responsibilities, it’s ideal.

 Beyond the curiosity, the schedule of hive management lends itself well to an outreach program.
 Every week or two there’s something to do.
 The regular tasks – painting equipment, supplement feeding, swarm checks, disease treatments, pulling honey, preparing for winter – are enough work to yield a sense of achievement, while not so rigorous that it’s a chore.
 Rather, it’s a routine to look forward to.
 For many people, including myself, that feeling alone is valuable for mental well-being.
 All these characteristics – the curiosity, responsibility, and husbandry – come together to create what Sarah and Julia call “the culture of the hive,” which has turned into an effective form of social therapy.
 “I really look forward to it” says an anonymous community member.
 “I love hearing ‘see you next week!’
 I feel like I belong.
 I feel safe from violence and jail.
 My self-esteem is now improved because I feel like I contribute.”
 This is just one example of meaningful, lasting change that Hives for Humanity has helped create.
 And they are continuing to expand.

 In June 2017, the Commons established the newest of their 34 therapeutic apiaries in Cathedral Square – an underutilized city space – in partnership with the Vancouver Parks Board and the Downtown Business Improvement Association.
-Although Hives for Humanity has expanded their activities to include many things other than beekeeping, it’s in the therapeutic apiaries that their positive impacts first took hold.
 There, they do regular beekeeping workshops that teach curious community members about basic bee biology and hive management, sometimes along with crafts like candle- and salve-making in the winter months.
 Participants may attend regularly or irregularly as their needs change, and can move around to different apiaries if they find themselves spending time in different parts of town.
 Their engagement spans anywhere from attending a few workshops to taking the lead on teaching them.
 If they are dedicated, they can also attend the more rigorous Mentorship Workshops – where community members have greater responsibilities for hive maintenance – as well as beekeeping courses offered by the local Honey Bee Center, which is one of Hives for Humanity’s many partners.

 In many ways, honey bees are an ideal hub around which to build a community; however, not everyone is comfortable working a hive.
 By their mandate of inclusivity, the Commons have developed other projects related to pollinators that are geared towards folks who are in better touch with plants than insects.
 The Pollinator Corridor and Therapeutic Gardening Project, which is aimed at creating urban forage sources for both wild bees and honey bees, does just that.
 With the help of the community members, urban meadows are being planted and maintained along city greenways, in reclaimed city lots, community gardens and other locations in partnership with the City of Vancouver, the Fairmont Hotel, and non-profit organizations.